-Thousands of hours of mixing metal, punk and hardcore have taught me how to create mixes in which in each element is as loud and aggressive as the next, without becoming overwhelming or muddy.
+Thousands of hours of recording and mixing metal, punk and hardcore have taught me how to create mixes in which in each element is as loud and aggressive as the next, without becoming overwhelming or muddy.
 My style is a blend of modern fullness and clarity, with an organic realness that is lacking from so many current productions, rooted in an understanding of an analog-workflow and an attention to detail.

 I'm looking to expand my existing workload with remote mixing and mastering jobs.
 I take every job very seriously and put a lot of work and care into it—if it's going to have my name on it, it's going to sound the best it possibly can.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 - Foreign Hands

 - The New Harmony

 - Struck Nerve